The datacontract CLI is an open-source command-line tool for working with data contracts.

 Authentication works with an Azure Service Principal (SPN) aka App Registration with a secret.

-Data Contract CLI can test data in MS SQL Server (including Azure SQL, Synapse Analytics SQL Pool).
+Data Contract CLI can test data in MS SQL Server (including Azure SQL, Synapse Analytics SQL Pool, and Microsoft Fabric).

 datacontract.yaml